hyungmogu/object-oriented-PHP-and-TDD-with-PHPUnit-from-scratch/1_8_static_methods_and_properties/note.md

 ## Accessing static variable

-1. `self::` is used access non-instantiated class from within
+1. `self::` is used access static method / attributes from within

 ```
 <?php